 The video that emerged later, however, told a different story.

-Cell phone video shot by a witness showed another officer, Robert McDonald, responding to assist Bongiovanni and then kicking Hollins while he is on the ground.
+Cell phone video shot by a witness showed another officer, Robert McDonald, responding to assist Bongiovanni and then kicking Hollins while he was on the ground.

 In a second video, shot from a different angle by another witness, Bongiovanni can be seen approaching Hollins, who is still inside the car.
 As Hollins gets out the vehicle with his hands up, the officer punches him in the face.

-Public outrage at how police departments responded to previous misconduct accusations only partly explain the reason for the swift action this week in California and Georgia, according to Alexander.
+Public outrage at how police departments responded to previous misconduct accusations only partly explain the reason for the swift action in the California and Georgia cases, according to Alexander.

 ’The right thing to do’

-"Sometimes you have the evidence there and it's glaring," he says.
+“Sometimes you have the evidence there and it’s glaring,” he said.

 “But I also think that police agencies and leadership across this country are taking responsibility for the conduct of their men and women in a fair way.
 I don’t think they’re doing it for political reasons.
 I think they’re doing it because it’s the right thing to do.”

-In Sacramento, an officer with two years on the job has been placed on administrative leave with pay while his actions are investigated.
+In Sacramento, an officer with two years on the job was placed on administrative leave with pay while his actions were investigated.

-In the video, the officer accuses Cain of jaywalking and orders him to stop.
-After Cain says by way of protest, "I looked both ways," and keeps walking, the officer says, "If you do not stop right now, I will take you to the ground."
+In the video, the officer accused Cain of jaywalking and ordered him to stop.
+After Cain said by way of protest, “I looked both ways,” and kept walking, the officer said, “If you do not stop right now, I will take you to the ground.”

 ’Judicious and swift’

 The two men then enter the street.
 Cain is heard saying he is unarmed.
-He removes his jacket and tells the officer to take off his gun "and fight me like a real man."
+He removed his jacket and told the officer to take off his gun “and fight me like a real man.”

-Cellphone video, captured by neighbor Naomi Montaie, shows the officer then shoving Cain, slamming him to the ground and climbing on top of him while beating him repeatedly in the head.
+Cell phone video, captured by neighbor Naomi Montaie, showed the officer then shoving Cain, slamming him to the ground and climbing on top of him while beating him repeatedly in the head.

 Cain was charged with resisting arrest.
 He also had an outstanding warrant for another misdemeanor charge, police said.

-David Klinger, a criminology professor at the University of Missouri-St. Louis and former police officer, says it's hard to tell whether the responses to the California and Georgia incidents represent a sign of the times.
+David Klinger, a criminology professor at the University of Missouri-St. Louis and former police officer, said it is hard to tell whether the responses to the California and Georgia incidents represent a sign of the times.

-"What I would say is that they are reacting judiciously and swiftly," he says.
+“What I would say is that they are reacting judiciously and swiftly,” he said of police departments.